 People who let themselves be molded by other people’s opinions never become truly tuned into their own wants or needs.
 It’s almost as if they’re waiting for other people to respect them before they can respect themselves.
 If you allow yourself to be controlled by what other people think, you won’t gain the self-respect that you need because you’ll be trapped under the control of other people’s thoughts.

 And while people typically have good intentions, their advice is often tainted by their own emotional influence.
+(Sometimes, they may not even respect you enough to give good advice.)
 So if someone advises you that you shouldn’t or can’t do something, don’t let that be your deciding factor for the actions you ultimately take.
 While you may take a trusted loved one’s opinion into account, at the end of the day, you have to figure out for yourself what’s right and what’s wrong for you.

 Resource: Use these decision making templates to make your best life choices.

 Instead of defining yourself by your mistakes, lead with your strengths and the positive qualities you have to offer the world.
 A large part of self-respect is about treating yourself how you would want other people to treat you.
 So if you focus on your self-perceived flaws, you’re allowing the rest of the world to do that too.

 If you want other people to notice your strengths, make the effort to not only notice them yourself, but also to highlight them in your everyday life.
 Acknowledge your successes and your achievements, face challenges with confidence, and remember the power of positive thinking.